JuliaTesting/ReTest.jl/docs/src/index.md

 ## Caveats

-`ReTest.@testset` comes with a couple of caveats/limitations:
+`ReTest.@testset` comes with a couple of caveats/limitations, some of which should be fixable:

 * Toplevel testsets (which are not nested within other testsets), when run, are `eval`ed at the toplevel of their parent module, which means that they can't depend on local variables for example.
-This is probably the only fundamental limitation compared to `Test.@testset`, and might not be fixable.

-* "testsets-for" (`@testset "description" for ...`), when run, imply `eval`ing their loop variables at the toplevel of their parent module; moreover, "testsets-for" currently accept only "non-cartesian" looping (e.g. `for i=I, j=J` is not supported, PRs welcome :) ).
+* "testsets-for" (`@testset "description" for ...`), when run, imply `eval`ing their loop variables at the toplevel of their parent module; this implies that iteration expressions shouldn't depend on local variables (otherwise, the testset subject usually can't be known statically and the testset can't be filtered out with a `Regex`).

+* "testsets-for" currently accept only "non-cartesian" looping (e.g. `for i=I, j=J` is not supported, PRs welcome!)

-* Testsets can not be "custom testsets" (cf. `Test` documentation; this should be easy to support).
+* Testsets can not be "custom testsets" (cf. `Test` documentation).

 * Nested testsets can't be "qualified" (i.e. written as `ReTest.@testset`).

 * Regex filtering logic might improve in future versions, which means that with the same regex, less tests might be run (or more!).
-See [`retest`](@ref)'s docstring to know what testsets are guaranteed to run.
+See [`retest`](@ref)'s docstring to know which testsets are guaranteed to run.

 * Descriptions of testsets must be unique within a module, otherwise they are overwritten and a warning is issued, unless `Revise` is loaded; the reason